Pinaki82/crust/README.md

 **MACRO**: The Search-n-Replace utility in the compilers.

-To be precise, 'Macros' are a group of characters to be replaced by the compiler at the stage known as 'Preprocessor'.
+To be precise, 'Macros' are a group of characters to be replaced by the compiler with another predefined set of characters at the stage known as 'Preprocessor'.
 Macros and Preprocessors will be discussed later.

 ```c
 #define ADD_TWO_NUM (a, b) (a) + (b)